byui-cse/cse351-student-version/lesson_04/canvas/prove.md

 - `assignment04.py` program file for your assignment.
 This is the file you will be submitting.
 - `common.py` Common functions and variables for the assignment
+- `server.py` Server program that runs locally on your computer
 - `data` This is a folder of weather data

 ## Requirements